 The employer must then lodge the employment application with the Ministry of Labour (via their website) within ten days.
 If the employer misses this deadline, you'll need to start all over again.

 The Ministry of Labour will assess your application and respond (either to you or your employer) in four to six weeks.
-If you were successful, you can then pick up your visa from the consulate.
+If you were successful, you can then pick up your visa from the Turkish consulate in your country.

 Work visa – up to six months - £150